qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 | *Increase by campaigns*     | *No*     | *Yes*         | *Yes*        |

 Insights:
-* During campaign periods, the average view decreases while the average of products added to cart and average of purchased products increase.
-Customers might not wander around many pages to select products, but click to the ad or directly go to the relevant page having that products.
+* During campaign periods, the average view per user decreases while the average of products added to cart per user and average of purchased products per user increase.
+Customers might not wander around many pages to select products, but click on ads or directly go to the relevant page having that products.
 * Customers received impressions were more likely to add products to cart then to purchase them: (9-5.8) > (1.5-1.2).

 #### 4. Compare the average purchases of users received impressions and received impressions but not clicked to ads